karuifeather/task-manager-api/readme.md

 ## Routes

-The following is in no way a proper documentation for an API but instead aims to provide a high-level view.
+The following is in no way a proper documentation for an API but instead aims to provide a high-level overview of the available rotutes.
 You'll have to start looking at the code for proper usage of the app.

 - User routes `/users`